Professor Fintan Walsh

 Outreach

-In his capacity Director of Birkbeck Centre for Contemporary Theatre and Director of BiGS, Professor Walsh routinely works directly with artists, activists and academics to engage a range of publics.
-This takes the form of leading Artist Fellowship and Artist in Association schemes, as well as developing symposia, conferences and workshops.
+In his capacity Director of Birkbeck Creative Practice Lab, Birkbeck Centre for Contemporary Theatre and formerly Director of BiGS, Professor Walsh routinely works directly with artists, the creative industries, activists and academics to engage a range of publics with the activities of the School of Creative Arts, Culture and Communication.

 Walsh has organised or co-organised numerous symposia and international conferences at Birkbeck, recently including Performing Pandemic Grief: The Arts of Losing (2022); Contagious Theatre: Infectious Performance (2017); The Irish and the City (the Irish Society For Theatre Research annual conference, 2013).
 He has also conceived and chaired numerous public-facing panel discussions and workshops at Birkbeck, and programmed others via his directorship of Birkbeck Centre for Contemporary Theatre.